European Union – Access to Online Platforms and Competition Law

 Because a claim of favouring or self-preferencing is in substance a case for supply of access, such a claim does not provide a self-standing legal basis for finding an abuse, outside the conditions for a duty to supply.
 Otherwise, as the English High Court pointed out in Getmapping, Bronner would have been decided ‘the other way’.
 Likewise, the German Federal Court of Justice has consistently excluded self-preferencing as an abuse, absent indispensability, because competition law does not require companies to subsidise competition against themselves.

-Yet under the reasoning of the Google Shopping decision, the legal conditions that the Court of Justice has consistently identified for a duty to supply could be sidestepped and conduct that the court has consistently confirmed as lawful could be treated as an illegal abuse.
-The pending court proceedings in the Google Shopping case may provide more guidance on where the limits for access to platforms are to be drawn.
+But under the reasoning of the Google Shopping decision, the legal conditions that the Court of Justice has consistently identified for a duty to supply could be sidestepped and conduct that the court has confirmed as lawful could be treated as an illegal abuse.
+The General Court’s judgment in the Google Shopping case may provide more guidance on where the limits for access to platforms are to be drawn.

 While access to online platforms may on their face raise novel issues, the same principles of competition law apply as in the physical world.
 Preventing distributors or rivals from accessing a platform is not anticompetitive by its object or by nature.
 Rather, the restraint must be assessed in its full economic and legal context.
 If a platform limits access to itself, this raises an issue under competition rules only if the conditions for a duty to supply access are met.
 Attempts to sidestep these legal conditions would undermine established case law and create legal uncertainty that is harmful to competition and innovation.